14 Jan Do You Have A Digital Marketing Plan For Your Business?

 Let the data guide your decisions.
 Sure, there’s some art required alongside science but making decisions purely on the latest trendy platform, gut feel or what your mother’s friend’s daughter told her, is probably not the best way to plan your digital marketing activities.

 Dig into the tools available to you are see what you can find.
-Here’s some ideas of what Google Analytics can tell you.
+Here are some ideas of what Google Analytics can tell you.

 Now, the real work begins.
 Share the work among the right people in your organisation.
 Give timelines for each campaign and create realistic budgets to work from.
 If you run your not-for-profit alone, this is the perfect time to consult with the relevant professionals where you’re lacking in skills or know-how.